MaPe89/tradingview-scraper/README.md

 ```

 ### 8. Live Crypto News Script
-Run the `crypto_news_live.py` script to print fresh headlines for the top
+Run the `crypto_news_live.py` script to continuously print the latest
-10 cryptocurrencies.
+headlines and body text for the top 10 cryptocurrencies.

 ```bash
 python crypto_news_live.py